 Program Overview

-In February 2022, the Harvard Ed Portal launched a pilot of the Artist Pipeline Program for early to mid-career artists across diverse backgrounds and mediums who live and/or work in the Allston-Brighton neighborhood.
-Participants spend approximately 12 hours per month (February–June) learning independently, with industry experts, and in a small cohort of peers mentored by Ed Portal staff and outside co-facilitators.
-Upon completion, they have up to a year to complete a project or engagement opportunity of their choosing at Harvard with support from the Ed Portal.
+The Harvard Ed Portal's Artist Pipeline Program is for early to mid-career artists across diverse backgrounds and mediums who live and/or work in the Allston-Brighton neighborhood.
+Participants spend approximately 12 hours per month (January–June 2024) learning independently, with industry experts, and in a small cohort of peers mentored by Ed Portal staff and outside co-facilitators.
+Upon completion, they have up to a year to complete a project or paid engagement opportunity of their choosing at Harvard with support from the Ed Portal (by June 2025).

 Learn More